 If your skin falls between the two, you will want to add a humectant-rich formula that works like a drink of water for your skin.

-Humectants do this better than other ingredients because of their ability to lock in moisture against your skin and prevent it from escaping.
+Humectants do this better than other ingredients because they lock in moisture against your skin and prevent it from escaping.
 This study (1) on urea found that it helped to increasing hydration in the skin and improve the skin barrier’s integrity.

 Quench is a weightless gel cream that unlocks your skin’s aquaporins—the tiny microchannels that transport water deep into your skin layers—and even helps create new ones, which means your skin feels deeply hydrated, fast.

-Biolipid skin shot is the perfect example; think of liquid-gold vitamins for your face as you massage them into your skin;
+Biolipid skin shot is the perfect example; think of liquid-gold vitamins for your face as you massage it into your skin.

-Plant-derived oils like squalane, sea buckthorn, and rosehip are proven inflammation reducers and promote wound healing. and skin barrier repair.
+Contining plant-derived oils like squalane, sea buckthorn, and rosehip, which are proven inflammation reducers that promote wound healing and skin barrier repair.

 Step 6.
 Pack an extra punch of moisture

-On the moisturizer front, Fortify barrier repair cream is a lush, buttery cream that coddles your skin with a protective, healing film of barrier-repairing ingredients.
+On the moisturiser front, Fortify barrier repair cream is a lush, buttery cream that coddles your skin with a protective, healing film of barrier-repairing ingredients.

-A quadruple complex of conditioning ceramides, cholesterol, and fatty acids protects your face from irritation and reinforce your lipid barrier.
+A quadruple complex of conditioning ceramides, cholesterol, and fatty acids that protects your face from irritation and reinforces the lipid barrier.

-They are incredibly nourishing and healing, softening rough cells and forming a protective seal over the surface of your skin. energise, replenish and comfort skin that’s lacking in oils.
+These ingredients are incredibly nourishing and healing, softening rough cells and forming a protective seal over the surface of your skin. to energise, replenish and comfort a skin lacking in lipids.